operator-playground-io/Robin.io-Operator-Playground-tile/tutorials/RobinIo.md

 Let’s connect to “testdb” and check record and you should see an output similar to the following, with all 9 movies present:

-If you don't see a command prompt, try pressing enter.
 ```execute
 PGPASSWORD="$POSTGRES_PASSWORD" psql -h $IP_ADDRESS -U postgres -d testdb -c "select * from movies;"
 ```